-One could add many more layers to the transdisciplinary picture, for example research in evolutionary biology and brain anthropology.
-A quick tour of the former is compatible with the main findings of the analysis thus far, both because 'human beings are the only animals that exhibit moral behaviour', and because the evolution of morality in humans is associated with the evolution of higher brain functions such as intelligence and self-consciousness (Bradie, 1993, 201).
-There is of course a difference between the approaches taken in philosophy and evolutionary biology in that the former tends to consider moral and especially altruistic behaviour as a form of rational or character-based self-sacrifice, whereas biology sees altruism as beneficial to the altruist and her kin--ie morality as a system of 'indirect reciprocity' (Alexander, 1987, 78 and 161).
+One could add many more layers to the transdisciplinary picture, for example, research in evolutionary biology and brain anthropology.
+A quick tour of the former is compatible with the main findings of the analysis thus far, both because human beings exhibit moral behaviour and because the evolution of morality in humans is associated with the evolution of higher brain functions such as intelligence and self-consciousness (Bradie, 1993, 201).37 There is, of course, a difference between the approaches taken in philosophy and evolutionary biology in that the former tends to consider moral and especially altruistic behaviour as a form of rational or characterbased self-sacrifice, whereas biology sees altruism as beneficial to the altruist and her kin-i.e., morality as a system of 'indirect reciprocity' (Alexander, 1987, 78 and 161).
 It is through systems of indirect reciprocity that humans can establish and then accept the constraints that follow from the creation of legal rules and institutions.
 But then neuroscience and biology obviously embed morality in the human biological makeup, not in a disembodied mind that a Cartesian wedge has pried apart from the (biological) body.